 Weeks 8-12: Physical changes become visible

-- Steady weight gain — a pregnant sow gains 30–50 kg over the full gestation
+- Steady weight gain as a pregnant sow gains 30-50 kg over the full gestation

 Weeks 13-16 (last month): Obvious signs

-- Udder development — teats swell, especially in the last 2 weeks
+- Udder development as teats swell, especially in the last 2 weeks.
+They fill from the rear teats forward.

-- Nesting behavior — sow becomes restless, paws at bedding, gathers straw or materials
+- Nesting behavior where the sow becomes restless, paws at bedding, gathers straw or materials

-- Restlessness — lying down, standing up, lying down again in the 12–24 hours before delivery
+- Restlessness with lying down, standing up, lying down again in the 12-24 hours before delivery

 The 114-Day Rule